All Episodes

 They did not stop due to any diplomatic efforts, due to any redeployments out of Iraq.

-They did not stop if they did.
+They did not stop.

-The liberals can claim no credit for this.
+If they did, the liberals can claim no credit for this.

 Is it not a good thing if it's true that they stopped?

-Somehow this is a defeat for Bush.
+Somehow, this is a defeat for Bush.

-It stands logic on its head, despite the propaganda here at home, that we're losing, that we couldn't defeat Saddam Hussein's army, that we couldn't defeat Al Qaeda in Iraq.
+It stands logic on its head, despite the propaganda here at home that we're losing, that we couldn't defeat Saddam Hussein's army, that we couldn't defeat al-Qaeda in Iraq.

 Iran seemed to see it differently.

-They saw military power second to none that could topple their regime in months, if not weeks, and they saw a president who caused them to shake with fear.
+They saw a military power second to none that could topple their regime in months, if not weeks, and they saw a president who caused them to shake with fear.

 This is another victory.

-And I'm not carrying anybody's water.
+I'm just spinning here, and I'm not carrying anybody's water.

-This is another victory if the intel is right for Bush foreign policy.
+This is another victory, if the intel is right, for Bush foreign policy.

-But the Libs are going to argue that this proves that Bush wrong.
+But the libs are going to argue that this proves that Bush wrong.

-He looked, he cooked the books, uh, we need to get out of Iraq.
+We need to get out of Iraq.

-In other words, they're going to take from this all of the wrong lessons, and they don't care either because they're not about learning anything.
+In other words, they're going to take from this all of the wrong lessons.

 They're about tearing down and looking for political opportunities to exploit, at least that they think they can.